HasanTayar/WorldTours/README.md

 # WorldTours (v1)

 This project is a work-in-progress application called WorldTours (v1).
 It is built using a `React` frontend, an `Express(Node.js)` backend, and `MongoDB` as the database.
-This version focuses on the Tours frontend and backend.
+This version focuses on the Users frontend and backend.

 ## Backend